 In the novel, time is a central concern.
 Again and again we are reminded of the way in which the clock and the hourglass seem to rule the lives of the Weedites, but not the lives of Curva or Billie.
 As in Berumba, Honduras, during its earlier days before progress and industrialists put the place on the map, so in Curva’s world: “They worked, too, but they also played, work and play intermingled.
 Every moment a lifetime.
 Time didn’t dominate.
 People hardly thought of time passing.
 Nor did they seem to age.”
 Curva lives determinedly in the present, and is rewarded by learning that she is constrained neither by time nor by distance.
 The dead visit her, as do fictional characters of her imagination, both achieving a corporal identity that goes beyond that imagination.

 Eventually, Curva’s idealism, her desire to keep Weed pure, clashes with reality when an American drops out of the sky in his two-seater airplane and begins to buy up mineral rights, threatening Curva’s attempts at creating her own Eden.
 He isn’t the only stranger that visits.
 Characters from Luis Cardona’s novel Paraíso also appear, as does Xavier, Curva’s dead brother.

 And though this is a novel with a positive message and vibe, it is also shot through with sorrow—Curva’s loss of Xavier; the racism of the Weedites toward the Blackfoot; the gradual loss of the native ways of living on the earth; the agricultural heritage of the Canadian plains giving way to the lust for money and the quest for oil.

-A love story, Bone Songs reminds us that life is a mystery, inscrutable, as is art, one reflected in the other, an attempt to articulate what is eternally present and true.
+A love story, Curva Peligrosa reminds us that life is a mystery, inscrutable, as is art, one reflected in the other, an attempt to articulate what is eternally present and true.